Doctor Who theme music: 1996

 The 1996 Doctor Who television movie used a fully orchestrated version, arranged by John Debney.
 This contained a new introduction, being a quieter piece of music over which part of the Eighth Doctor's (Paul McGann) opening narration was read, leading into a crescendo into the "middle eight", a departure from previous versions of the theme.
 Debney's version of the theme begins in A minor, but after the middle eight the main melody is transposed back to E minor, as in the original score.
 Less evident in this version of the score is the rhythmic bassline that opens and underscores all previous (and later) televised versions of the theme; a bassline is present, but it does not rise and fall in the same way.
 Debney is the only composer that receives screen credit during the movie, with the by-then-deceased Grainer not being credited on screen for composing the theme.
-Debney at one point was nearly asked to compose a new theme due to licensing issues regarding the Grainer composition.
+Debney at one point was almost asked to compose a new theme due to licensing issues regarding the Grainer composition.